-I want to acknowledge that it's still an unknown time due to COVID-19 with remote and in-person classes, and the pandemic is affecting us all in different ways.
-These are still unusual times and we are attempting new challenges everyday, so please be kind to yourself and others as we navigate this format and schedule.
+I want to acknowledge that it's still an unknown time due to COVID-19, and the pandemic has affected us all in different ways.
+These are still unusual times and we are attempting new challenges everyday, so please be kind to yourself and others as we navigate class and life.